petr7555/ai-document-search-frontend/README.md

 The frontend will be running on http://localhost:3000/.

-## Run unit tests
+## Testing

+### Unit tests
 - `npm test`

-## Run Component tests in terminal
-- `npx cypress run --component`

-## Run E2E tests in terminal
+### Cypress E2E and component tests
-- `npx cypress run`

-Runs Cypress end-to-end tests in the terminal.
-Make sure the frontend is running before testing.

-## Manual testing (run Cypress application)
-- `npx cypress open`
+- start the frontend locally (see above)
+- `npm run cypress:open`

-Opens the Cypress application for manual running of E2E tests and Component tests in the browser.
-Make sure the frontend is running before testing.
+  - opens the Cypress application for manual running of E2E and component tests in the browser
+  - if you want to run the tests in the headless mode, use `npm run cypress:run` instead